bugzilla/bugzilla/docs/en/rst/api/core/v1/bug-user-last-visit.rst

    GET /rest/bug_user_last_visit/123?ids=234&ids=456

-To return just the most recent 20 timestamps:
+To return all the timestamps stored during the retention period:

 .. code-block:: text